Medically reviewed by Drugs.com. Last updated on Jun 16, 2021.

 Complementary and alternative medicine treatments that have shown promise for osteoarthritis include:

 - Acupuncture.
 Some studies indicate that acupuncture can relieve pain and improve function in people who have knee osteoarthritis.
 During acupuncture, hair-thin needles are inserted into your skin at precise spots on your body.

 - Glucosamine and chondroitin.
 Studies have been mixed on these nutritional supplements.
 A few have found benefits for people with osteoarthritis, while most indicate that these supplements work no better than a placebo.
-Glucosamine and chondroitin can interact with blood thinners such as warfarin and cause bleeding problems.
+Glucosamine and chondroitin can interact with blood thinners such as warfarin (Jantoven, and cause bleeding problems.

 - Avocado-soybean unsaponifiables.
 This nutritional supplement — a mixture of avocado and soybean oils — is widely used in Europe to treat knee and hip osteoarthritis.
-It acts as an anti-inflammatory, and some studies have shown it can slow or even prevent joint damage.
+It acts as an anti-inflammatory, and some studies have shown that it can slow or even prevent joint damage.

 Coping and support

 Your ability to cope despite pain and disability caused by osteoarthritis often determines how much of an impact osteoarthritis will have on your life.
-Talk to your doctor if you're feeling frustrated, because he or she may have ideas about how to cope or refer you to someone who can help.
+Talk to your doctor if you're feeling frustrated, because he or she may have ideas to help you cope or be able to refer you to someone who can help.

 Preparing for an appointment

 You might start by seeing your primary care doctor, who might refer you to a doctor who specializes in joint disorders (rheumatologist) or orthopedic surgery.

 What you can do

 - Detailed descriptions of your symptoms and when they began

-- Information about medical problems you, your parents and siblings have had
+- Information about medical problems you, your parents and your siblings have had

 - All the prescription and over-the-counter medications and dietary supplements you take and the dosages